- Partnership Projects

 Smart Networking is aware of each TCP connection or UDP flow and manages each one according to a QoS policy that mirrors the traffic class concepts of 3GPP.
 The traffic is tunnelled between the two endpoints over the RazorLink Smart Networking protocol that provides the acceleration, bonding, resilience, security and prioritisation.
 Smart Networking can maintain performance and minimise overheads whilst encrypting payload data, distinct from VPN based architectures.

 Smart Networking represents a complex software project consisting of a number of R&D phases.
 Phase 1 realised the underlying framework and Phase 2 the first commercial propositions.

 Smart Networking Phase 3 includes protocols and framework enhancements, regression-testing tools, support for Cloud services, enhanced security, networking appliances and new topologies to support deployment within carrier networks.
 The Phase 3 development represents a 24-month project with the following milestones:

-The Smart Networking Phase 3 project had a successful CDR Stage 1 Meeting on the 17th of August 2017 with FAT Stage 1 planned for May 30th 2018.
+The Smart Networking Phase 3 project had a successful CDR2 Meeting on the 23rd of August 2018 with FAT Stage 2 planned for April 2nd 2019.

 The Phase 3 Stage 2 (PS3S2) software is undergoing formal test and validation.